21 Healthy Eating Habits That Help You Shed Weight—Without Depriving Yourself

 Order First At Restaurants

 Eating healthy when dining out with a group of friends is easy as long as you order first!
 A University of Illinois study found that people will tend to order similarly when in a group—especially when they give their order out loud.
 The researchers attribute the results to the fact that people are happier making similar choices as their peers.
 In other words, if you tend to be indecisive and rely on hearing what other people are getting, check out the menu at home, decide on a dish, and ask the waiter if you can order first.
-It’s one of our 35 Tips for Being Healthy At Restaurants!
+It’s how to eat healthy at restaurants!

 Ask For Dressings And Sauces On The Side